ajaynagesh/ladder/README.md

 mv data/mnist_float32.hdf5 data/mnist.hdf5
 export FUEL_DATA_PATH=fullpath/ladder/data/
 ```
-#In your home directory create a .theanorc file for theanoconfiguration
+#In your home directory create a .theanorc file for theano configuration (Eg:`vi ~/.theanorc`) and make these entries in it.

 ```
-vi ~/.theanorc

 [global]
 device = gpu
 floatX = float32